BC Parks: Social Credit administration (1976–1991)

-NDP administration (1991-2001)
+NDP administration (1991–2001)

-Park creation under the next New Democratic Party government (1991-2001) was guided by the federal government's acceptance of the Brundtland Commission's recommendation of preserving 12% of the country in its natural state.
+Park creation under the next New Democratic Party government (1991–2001) was guided by the federal government's acceptance of the Brundtland Commission's recommendation of preserving 12% of the country in its natural state.
 To achieve the 12% target, a provincial protected area strategy and regional land use planning was initiated to identify areas and means for resource extraction and for protection.
 With the addition of suitable areas identified through the resource planning process and numerous very large parks, such as Tatshenshini-Alsek, Tsʼilʔos, Northern Rocky Mountains and Cariboo Mountains, along with the adoption of the Protected Areas of British Columbia Act, the park system doubled in area to 10.9 million hectares (11.6% of the province) in just 10 years.

-Liberal administration (2001-2017)
+Liberal administration (2001–2017)

-Park creation halted for the first few years of the Liberal Party government (2001-2017) as it downsized government operations, though they followed through, in 2004, with recommendations of completed land use plans for creating parks in identified areas.
+Park creation halted for the first few years of the Liberal Party government (2001–2017) as it downsized government operations, though they followed through, in 2004, with recommendations of completed land use plans for creating parks in identified areas.
 The provincial-federal agreement to assemble the Gulf Islands National Park Reserve was continued and resulted in several new provincial parks in the Gulf Islands.
 The major accomplishment of this era was creation of conservancies in 2006 as protected areas that prioritize biological diversity and First Nations values, rather than recreational values.
 First Nations had previously been largely excluded from deliberations of park development until the 1997 Supreme Court decision of Delgamuukw v British Columbia after which the provincial government began recognizing Aboriginal title.
 Also in this era, land trusts became an effective tool to protect privately owned land in a way that did not require its outright purchase and management by the government.

 On April 8, 2020, BC Parks announced the full closure of the parks and protected areas system in response to the COVID-19 pandemic.
 The agency began to selectively reopen parks for day-use only starting on May 14.

 Parks and Protected Areas System

 The British Columbia Parks and Protected Areas System is a collection of physical properties managed by BC Parks.
-The system encompasses 1,035 park units covering an area of about 14.1 million hectares (54,440 mi2) - about 14.4% of the entire province - with over 6,000 km (3,700 mi) of hiking trails and approximately 12,700 campsites.
-It is the third largest park system in North America after national parks systems of Canada and the United States.
+The system encompasses 1,035 park units covering an area of about 14.1 million hectares (54,440 mi2)—about 14.4% of the entire province—with over 6,000 km (3,700 mi) of hiking trails and approximately 12,700 campsites.
+It is the third largest park system in North America after the national park systems of Canada and the United States.

 The largest park unit is Tweedsmuir South Provincial Park at 989,616 hectares (3,821 mi2).
 The smallest park unit is Ballingall Islets Ecological Reserve at just 0.2 hectares (0.49 acres).

-BC Parks reported attendance of 26,253,500 at all parks and protected areas in 2018-19.
-Cypress Provincial Park is the most visited park unit with over 1.8 million visitors in 2017-18.
+BC Parks reported attendance of 26,253,500 across all parks and protected areas in 2018–19.
+Cypress Provincial Park is the most visited park unit, with over 1.8 million visitors in 2017–18.